tensorflow/mlir-hlo/stablehlo/docs/vhlo.md

 ```

 The StableHLO dialect only has the latest version of the ops.
 In the running
-example, StableHLO dialect at v0.11.0 would only have `StableHLO_MyOp` that has
+example, the StableHLO dialect at v0.11.0 would only have the `StableHLO_MyOp`
-`operand` and `attr`, while VHLO captures each phase of the op's evolution.
+that has `operand` and `attr`, while VHLO captures each phase of the op's
+evolution.

 ## Why is VHLO useful?